 - 2.6 #11 Visualizing moving to Mérida is a daily “thing”

-- 2.7 #12 Things are lining up for a move to Mérida Mexico
+- 2.7 #12 Things are lining up for moving to Mérida Mexico

-- 2.8 #13 Questions I considered before my move to Mérida
+- 2.8 #13 Questions I considered before moving to Mérida

 - 2.9 #14 Believing that the first priority is YOU